Peter-Shamoun/League-of-Ledgends-Predictive-Analysis/README.md

 #### What is League of Legends?

 League of Legends is an online video game, particularly a MOBA (multiplayer online battle arena).
 The game concists of 2 teams of 5 "champions" each with their unique skill set.
-The goal for each team is to eventually raid and destroy the oposing team's "Nexus" which is essentially their home-base.
+The goal for each team is to eventually raid and destroy the opposing team's "Nexus" which is essentially their home-base.
 This is usually done by killing the enemy team's champions,

 #### What are Objectives?